What an adventure!

 Instead of continuing by boat down and around, there’s a skinny peninsula you can cross by land using a mototaxi.
 The frenzied scene of tuk-tuks was reminiscent of SE Asia.
 We had departed from the Napo, yet it seemed that we had arrived on the Menkong.
 We hopped into one of these three-wheeled motorbikes and were whisked across the shortcut, finally reaching the mighty Amazon River.

 After days of nothing but lush rain forest and small villages, it was strange to see development appear in the horizon.
 We had finally reached Iquitos, said to be the largest city in the world not accessible by roads.

 Reflecting on the Napo River Journey from Coca to Iquitos

-Despite facing some rougher standards than we’re accustomed to, navigating down the Napo River from Coca to Iquitos by boat was a fascinating experience and an incredible travel journey that we’ll certainly cherish for life.
-It was one of those experiences that was most definitely more about the journey itself, than it is the destination.
+Despite facing some rougher standards than we’re accustomed to, navigating down the Napo River from Coca to Iquitos by boat was a fascinating experience and an incredible travel journey.
+We’ll certainly cherish this adventure for life.

 Flying to Iquitos would have been much easier and perhaps even less expensive.
 But where’s the fun and adventure in that?
 We find it refreshing to occasionally hop off the tourist trail, travel deeper, and take the